-Ground-reactance distance functions can be selected to replace the ground Zone 1 variable-mho distance functions.
-A unique adaptive reach for the supervising mho characteristic is used when ground-reactance functions are selected.
-Ground-directional overcurrent functions can be selected to replace or supplement the overreaching zone (Zone 2) ground-distance functions.
-An instantaneous nondirectional phase-overcurrent function (PH4), an instantaneous ground-overcurrent function (IDT) with optional directional control, and a ground time-overcurrent function (TOC) with optional directional control are available for backup tripping.
+Ground reactance distance functions can be selected to replace the ground Zone 1 variable-mho distance functions.
+A unique "adaptive reach" for the supervising mho characteristic is used when groundreactance functions are selected.
+Ground directional overcurrent functions can be selected to replace or supplement the overreaching zone (Zone 2) grounddistance functions.
+An instantaneous non-directional phase overcurrent function (PH4), an instantaneous ground-overcurrent function (IDT), with optional directional control, and a ground time-overcurrent function (TOC), with optional directional control, are available for backup tripping.

-The Zone 4 variable-mho distance functions can be reversed in direction when a reversed or blocking function is required.
-When the Blocking or Hybrid scheme is selected, Zone 4 must be set to the reverse direction, since these schemes require a reverse-looking blocking function.
+The Zone 4 variable-mho distance functions can be reversed in direction.
+This feature is used when a "reversed" or "blocking" function is required.
+When the Blocking or Hybrid schemes are selected, Zone 4 must be set to the reverse direction, since these schemes require a reverse-looking blocking function.

-When phase- and ground-distance functions are used for a zone of protection, six individual measuring functions are available; three for phase distance and three for ground distance.
+When phase- and ground-distance functions are used for a zone of protection, six individual measuring functions are present; three for phase distance and three for ground distance.
 The algorithm that implements the variable-mho measuring functions is derived from designs that have evolved through several different families of static analog relay systems, which have accumulated decades of dependable and secure in-service experience.